digitalocean/do_user_scripts/README.md

 =================================

-This repository contains a collection of scripts that can be used to help provision your droplet on first boot.
+This repository contains a collection of scripts that can be used to help provision your Droplet on first boot.
 When creating a new Droplet, they can be provided as "user data."

 ![DigitalOcean Control Panel](https://assets.digitalocean.com/articles/metadata/user-data.png)